-Flash has multiple roles in macro photography.
+Flash has multiple roles in macro photography and close-up photography.
 It allows you to work with a smaller aperture and have a deeper depth of field and better framing.
 It provides enough light to freeze movement so you can have sharper photos even without using a tripod.
-And it gives you more options for creating interesting compositions.
+And it gives you more options for creating interesting compositions in your nature photography.

 One of the best tips for macro photography is to add a flash to your macro setup.

 If you use it right, it can deliver amazing results without anyone knowing you used flash.
-Furthermore, there are dedicated flash systems for macro photography, which can be pricy, but they are often worth it because they are designed to give you optimal results in macro photography scenarios.
+Furthermore, there are dedicated flashes for macro photography, which can be pricy, but they are often worth it because they are designed to give you optimal results in macro photography scenarios.

 Internal flash with a homemade diffuser

 So what if you don’t want to invest in new equipment or carry extra weight?
 You can always use the built-in flash of your camera.

 Internal flash has the advantage of being present anywhere you go but has some disadvantages too.
 To start with, it has a fixed position, behind the lens, and sometimes you get so close to your subject that the lens blocks the light coming from the flash.

 The built-in flash has a strong, unidirectional light that can wash out your subject’s colors, overpower ambient light, and produce artificial-looking results.
 However, there is a way to achieve good results with a built-in flash.

 First, use the flash in manual mode and adjust its power to each scene.
 Then, use a light diffuser to make the light softer, less powerful, and more natural-looking.
 Instead of a straight beam of light, you’ll have an evenly spread flow of light.